 Python chr() Function

-The Python chr() function is used to return a string representing a character with specified unicode.
+The Python chr() function returns a string representing a character with specified unicode.

 Syntax